 I personally prefer to just know the actual battery voltage, so in the next page, “Special Functions”, assign L06 to a function, and select “Play Value” and “VFAS”.

 That’s all!
 Now the Taranis will keep telling you your battery voltage every 6 seconds when it’s below 14V, most importantly you should get the minimum amount of false alarm.

 If you have any questions, feedback or improvements to this script feel free to share them in the comments.

 - Jun 2016 – Article was first created by guest writer, Salih Ergezen

-- Nov 2017 – Updated and Improved Logical switches that follow the latest OpenTX 2.2 syntax
+- Nov 2017 – Updated Logical switches for the latest OpenTX 2.2 and some improvements were made